chopped

 Spanish

-How common is "chop"?
+How common is "chopped"?

 It appears most frequently in magazine texts and less often in other writings.